workflows-sh/do-k8s-cdktf/Command.md

 }
 ```
 ### Redis, MySQL, Postgres Cluster Capacity/Scale Setup
-The same aproach can be used for other resources, like in this case a `Redis`, `MySQL` and `Postgres` clusters which is defined by the following parameters:
+The same approach can be used for other resources, like in this case a `Redis`, `MySQL` and `Postgres` clusters which is defined by the following parameters:

 - **DO_DEV_REDIS_CONFIG**
 - **DO_STG_REDIS_CONFIG**